La Cienega Boulevard: Route description

-Between Obama Boulevard and Manchester Avenue, most of La Cienega Boulevard is a divided, limited access expressway with few traffic signals.
+Between Obama Boulevard and Centinela Avenue, most of La Cienega Boulevard is a divided, limited access expressway with few traffic signals.
 In the late 1940s, as part of the proposed Laurel Canyon Freeway, La Cienega was constructed to freeway standards with several grade-separated interchanges.
 Emergency call boxes like those found along the area's freeways were also installed along that stretch in the early 1970s.
 The Laurel Canyon Freeway was never completed.
 This stretch of La Cienega passes through the Kenneth Hahn State Recreation Area, Baldwin Hills, the Inglewood Oil Field, and Ladera Heights.

-South of Manchester Avenue, La Cienega becomes a surface street once more, running parallel to the San Diego (405) Freeway through Inglewood.
+Two pedestrian bridges, one just north of Fairview and another in the Kenneth Hahn SRA, traverse the grade-separated section of the road.

+South of Centinela Avenue, La Cienega becomes a surface street once more, passing through a short section of North Inglewood before connecting to the San Diego (405) Freeway via an incomplete interchange.
+This section creates significant traffic problems as it features several traffic signals, street parking on the southbound side, and apartment garages which open directly onto the northbound side, while being directly connected to the freeway to the south and the freeway-like section of La Cienega to the north.
+Plans have been proposed repeatedly over the years to grade-separate the intersections with Centinela Avenue and La Tijera Boulevard, but none have moved forward.

 It terminates at El Segundo Boulevard in Hawthorne along the west side of the freeway.
 A non-contiguous segment also named La Cienega Boulevard runs along the east side of the 405 freeway, roughly between El Segundo Boulevard and Rosecrans Avenue in an unincorporated strip of Los Angeles County.

 La Cienega Design Quarter

 The area of La Cienega Boulevard, from Beverly Boulevard to Santa Monica Boulevard, and its satellite streets is known as the La Cienega Design Quarter.
 Its shops and galleries house many antiques, furniture, rugs, accessories and art.
 Art dealer Felix Landau operated his trend-setting gallery there in the 1960s.
+It is also the location of the Beverly Center shopping mall.

+The southeast corner of Beverly and La Cienega Boulevards is considered the center of the studio zone, the 30 mi radius used by the American entertainment industry to determine employee benefits for work performed inside and outside of it.
+It became the center of the zone in 1970 when it was the then-headquarters of the Association of Motion Picture and Television Producers (AMPTP).